visdesignlab/trrack-examples/README.md

-# Examples for Using the Trrack Provenance Trackin Library
+# Examples for Using the Trrack Provenance Tracking Library

 This is a collection of examples demonstrating how to use the [trrack](https://github.com/visdesignlab/trrack) provenance tracking library.
 Many of the examples also utilize [trrack-vis](https://github.com/visdesignlab/trrack-vis) to visualize the provenance graph produced by Trrack.
 Each examples are heavily commented for the parts of the code relevant to provenance tracking, and a brief overview of what can be found in each example is below.